Your Guide to Conventional Removable Dentures

 Conventional removable dentures have been used for decades to replace missing teeth, whether a person has lost a single tooth or an entire set.

-While they have fallen out of favour recently, due to the growing popularity of dental implants, dentures are still a preferable solution for many that can’t afford implants.
+While they have fallen out of favour recently due to the growing popularity of dental implants, dentures are still a preferable solution for many who can’t afford or are saving up for implants.

 Complete removable denturesComplete Dentures or Full Dentures